 Virginia Beach Theological Seminary opened its doors in the summer of 1996 with the vision of training pastors, missionaries, and skilled Christian workers in the context of the local church.
 Colonial Baptist Church has served as the gracious host of VBTS since its inception and provides an appropriate context for ministerial training.
 The interactive relationship between the seminary and Colonial Baptist Church enables students to observe the practical application of sound theology and biblically-informed philosophy of ministry.
 In its short 25 year history, VBTS has graduated over 200 students who are serving in ministries in 25 states and 11 foreign countries.

 Virginia Beach Theological Seminary is Baptist in its heritage and philosophy.
-The seminary's full doctrinal statement, outlined in fifteen articles that each find their foundation in the sole authority of the Scriptures, can be read in the VBTS Biblical Foundation Statement.
+The seminary's full doctrinal statement, outlined in nine articles that each find their foundation in the sole authority of the Scriptures, can be read in the VBTS Biblical Foundation Statement.

 As a result of receiving a degree from VBTS, the graduate will be able to: